Zarklord/docker-nut/README.md

 ## nut-monitor

-The UPS monitor, which sends out MQTT messages with the current status of every UPS
+The UPS monitor, which sends out MQTT messages with the current status of every UPS.